 These easy banana muffins come together quickly, and you don’t need any fancy equipment to make them.
 So whether you bake all the time or this is your very first time, I promise you’ll be a banana muffin baking superstar in no time!

-Step One: Whisk the Dry Ingredients Together
+Step One: Whisk Dry Ingredients Together

-So the dry ingredients are well combined, I like to whisk them together in a bowl before combining them with the other muffin ingredients.
+So that the dry ingredients are well combined, I like to whisk them together in a bowl before combining them with the other muffin ingredients.
 For the dry ingredients, you will need:

 Flour — I prefer to use all-purpose flour, but whole wheat works well in this recipe.
 You can also substitute your favorite gluten-free flour blend.